TITLE Associate Director, Human Resources

 Education: A Bachelor's degree in Human Resource Management, Business Administration or a related field is required.
 A Master's degree in Human Resources Management, Business Administration, Public Administration or a related field is preferred.

-Certification: A nationally-recognized human resource-related certification such as PHR (Professional in Human Resources) or SPHR (Senior Professional in Human Resources) is preferred.
+Certification: A nationally-recognized human resource-related certification, such as Society for Human Resource Management SHRM-CP (Certified Professional) or SHRM-SCP (Senior Certified Professional), is preferred.

 Experience: At least five years increasingly responsible experience in personnel management is required, including the following areas: employee relations, compensation, job analysis, recruitment and placement, affirmative action, benefits administration, training and staff development, policies and procedures, systems and records, employee communications, and labor relations.
 Similar experience in personnel management in higher education and/or the public sector is preferred, as is a strong fiscal background and experience in managing compensation and benefit plans for an organization of five-hundred or more employees.

 Skills: Demonstrated ability to work and communicate effectively with all constituencies of a diverse university community, outstanding leadership and management skills, and understanding of automated management information systems, and a sound knowledge of relevant federal, state and local government regulations and equal opportunity policies are required.
 Supervisory experience is required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience with Banner is preferred.

 1. Assists the Director in providing leadership and direction for the University and its employees regarding personnel matters by managing a comprehensive human resource administration including recruitment, employment, and retention services, benefits management and counseling, salary administration and job evaluation, training and development, records management, departmental budgeting, labor and employee relations, succession planning, and human resource information systems.